Kin-Zhang/DeltaFlow/README.md

 **News w.
 TBD**:

-Note (2025/09/18): We got accepted by NeurIPS 2025 and it's **spotlighted**! 🎉🎉🎉 Working on release the code here.
+Note (2025/09/18): We got accepted by NeurIPS 2025 and it's **spotlighted**! 🎉🎉🎉 The code are ready to play, enjoy!

 - 2025/08/24: I'm updating some codes for early release.
 - [x] 2025/08/24: Updating train data augmentation as illustrated in the DeltaFlow paper.
 - [x] 2025/08/25: Updating paper preprint link.
 - [x] 2025/09/05: Merged the latest commit from OpenSceneFlow codebase to DeltaFlow for afterward unified merged.
 - [x] 2025/09/25: DeltaFlow Model file, config file and loss function.
 Update quick training example.
-- [ ] pre-trained weights upload.
-Trying hard to find which one I used as tooo many ckpt files in my disk...
+- [x] 2025/09/29: Pre-trained weights for Argoverse 2, Waymo, nuScenes. _Contact me if any issue (e.g., ask for delete ckpt as privacy concern etc)._ These models are provided for research and reproducibility purposes only.
+- [ ] Public review comments for readers to refer to future improvement/directions etc. Refer discussion [here](https://github.com/Kin-Zhang/DeltaFlow/discussions/2).
 - [ ] Merged into [OpenSceneFlow](https://github.com/KTH-RPL/OpenSceneFlow), check pull request here: https://github.com/KTH-RPL/OpenSceneFlow/pull/21

 ## Quick Run